 In exceptional circumstances, students may apply to suspend their studies for a year.
 Suspension is never an ideal option, but it exists to give students the best possible chance of completing their degrees in the face of serious health or personal issues.
-Suspension is different to rustication (involuntary suspension by a disciplinary panel).
+Suspension is not the same as rustication (an involuntary suspension on disciplinary grounds).